tair-opensource/TairHash/CMDDOC.md

 > Return 1 when the field exists, and 0 when the field does not exist
 > When the version verification fails, the update version is stale error will be returned, and the corresponding exception information will be returned for other errors.

+#### EXHPERSIST

+Grammar and complexity：

+> EXHEXPIRE key field
+> time complexity：O(1)

+Command Description：

+> Set a field to never expire

+Parameter：

+> key: The key used to find the TairHash
+> field: An element in TairHash

+Return：

+> 1：Successfully removed the expiration setting on the field
+> 0：The key or field does not exist, or the field exists but does not have an expiration setting

 #### EXHPTTL